-Webster the Netherlands Helps Send Dutch Player to World Youth Chess Championship
+Webster Sponsors Dutch Player at World Youth Chess Championship

 Webster University the Netherlands is sponsoring 25-time Dutch championship chess player and recent European youth champion Anna Maja Kazarian as she competes in the World Youth Chess Championships in Khanty-Mansiysk, Russia, Sept.
 20 to Oct.
 4.

 Kazarian, 16, was born in Heerenveen, Friesland, the Netherlands, to parents who are originally from Georgia.
 At four, she taught herself to read and write and skipped a year of elementary school.
 She started playing chess at age six.